programistka/personal-website/content/blog/get-started-with-typescript-in-2019/index.md

 What seems to be the best practice in terms of using an interface or a type alias is that you should generally just pick either `interface` or `type` in your codebase and be consistent.
 However, if writing a 3rd party public API that can be used by others, use an `interface` type.

-If you want to get a more detailed comparison between the type alias and an interface, I would recommend [this article](https://medium.com/@martin_hotell/interface-vs-type-alias-in-typescript-2-7-2a8f1777af4c) by Matin Hochel.
+If you want to get a more detailed comparison between the type alias and an interface, I would recommend <Link to="https://medium.com/@martin_hotell/interface-vs-type-alias-in-typescript-2-7-2a8f1777af4c">this article</Link> by Martin Hochel.

 ### Inline Annotations